 Performance Arts

-In addition to Visual Arts and Music, Members at L.A.
-GOAL have the opportunity to explore Drama, Improv, Emerging Art, Saturday Art, and Dance.
-Participants in Music and Drama present at least one public performance each year.
+Members at L.A.
+GOAL have the opportunity to explore Drama and Improv.
+Participants in Drama present at least one public performance each year.
 Over the years, L.A.
-GOAL Members have written and produced original plays, beginning with a drama writing workshop and culminating in a full theatrical production at a professional theater.
+GOAL Members have written and produced original plays.

 Three women wearing black stand on stage, in front of shelf containing fictional books.